 - (a) Language or conduct relevant to the creation of an express warranty and language or conduct tending to disclaim or modify an express warranty must be construed as consistent with each other if this a construction is reasonable.
 Subject to Section 2-202 with regard to parol or extrinsic evidence, language or conduct disclaiming or modifying an express warranty is ineffective to the extent that this construction is unreasonable. - (b) Subject to subsection (e), an implied warranty is disclaimed or modified by language or an expression that, under the circumstances, makes it clear that the implied warranty has been disclaimed or modified.
-An implied warranty may also be disclaimed or modified by course of performance, course of dealing, or usage of trade. - (c) Subject to subsection (e), language in a record is sufficient to disclaim or modify an implied warranty if the language is conspicuous and: - (1) in the case of the implied warranty of merchantability, mentions merchantability; - (2) in the case of the implied warranty of fitness, states that "the goods are not fit for any particular purpose", or words of similar import; "There are no warranties which extend beyond the description on the face hereof or words of similar import; - (3) in the case of used goods unless the circumstances indicate otherwise, states that the goods are sold "as is or "with all faults or words of similar import. - (d) If a buyer before entering into a contract, has examined the goods, sample, or model as fully as desired or has declined to examine them, there is no implied warranty with regard to conditions that an examination in the circumstances would have revealed to it.
+An implied warranty may also be disclaimed or modified by course of performance, course of dealing, or usage of trade. - (c) Language in a record is sufficient to disclaim or modify an implied warranty if the language is conspicuous and: - (1) in the case of the implied warranty of merchantability, mentions merchantability; - (2) in the case of the implied warranty of fitness, states "There are no warranties which extend beyond the description on the face hereof or words of similar import; - (3) in the case of used goods, states that the goods are sold "as is or "with all faults or words of similar import. - (d) If a buyer before entering into a contract, has examined the goods, sample, or model as fully as desired or has declined to examine them, there is no implied warranty with regard to conditions that an examination in the circumstances would have revealed. - (e) In a consumer contract, language is sufficient to disclaim or modify an implied warranty if: - (1) the language complies with applicable disclosure requirements of federal or other state law; or - (2) the consumer expressly agreed to it. - (f) Remedies for breach of warranty may be limited in accordance with this article with respect to liquidation or limitation of damages and contractual modification of remedy.